jongiddy/jute/README.md

 Sometimes a class does not define all interface attributes, but instances of the class will, typically through the `__init__` or `__getattr__` methods.
-In this case, the interface provides a `Provider` attribute that can be subclassed.
+In this case, subclass the interface's `Provider` attribute.

 ```python
 class SquareWork(Workable.Provider):